-And if energy input from the diet is not sufficient, the milk-making process will continue using the nutrient reserve of your body, resulting in losing body weight while breastfeeding.
+And if energy input from the diet is insufficient, the milk-making process will continue using the nutrient reserve of your body, resulting in losing body weight while breastfeeding.

-Losing bodyweight too quickly while breastfeeding is not good when your baby is dependent on you for her nutrient needs.
+Losing bodyweight too quickly while breastfeeding is not good when your baby depends on you for her nutrient needs.

 To gain 1 pound per week while breastfeeding or maintain your body weight, you need to add extra 500 calories to your diet per day depending on your body type, activity level, and how much breastmilk you are making.

 If you are losing weight and don’t know where to start or need ideas on adding those extra calories to your diet, this article finds you well.

 This article will discuss possible reasons for losing weight while breastfeeding, what you can do to gain weight while breastfeeding, and much more.